erickgualpa/pokemon-ranking-api/README.md

 retrieve Pokémon rankings based on different criteria.
 I put the action of retrieve and limit the ranking in domain as it is something that could make sense to vary based on functional requirements.
-Construction of the ranking though has been considered infrastructure as it could come directly from the PokéAPI (not really) or have some preprocessing or even caching, without affecting the domain.
+Construction of the ranking though has been considered infrastructure as it could come directly from the PokéAPI (not really) or have some preprocessing or even caching without affecting the domain.
 I planned my steps in this way, and it could be seen in [how I integrated my solutions into the main branch](https://github.com/erickgualpa/pokemon-ranking-api/pulls?q=), first trying to resolve the functional requirements and then giving a workaround to the performance issue on the PokéAPI requests.